More governments eye mandatory ESG disclosures amid low-carbon shift

 At STACS, we sit at the nexus of ESG and finance – well positioned to support governments and the private sector with the transition to a low-carbon economy and the additional sustainability reporting requirements (for both listed and non-listed companies) that will come with that.

-Soon to come in May 2023, ESCAP Sustainable Business Network (ESBN) will be launching the ESBN Asia-Pacific Green Deal for SMEs on STACS’s ESGpedia, as a simplified, assisted digital corporate disclosure to lower barriers to entry for SMEs to kickstart their sustainability journey.
+To lower the barriers to sustainability, the ESCAP Sustainable Business Network (ESBN) has launched the ESBN Asia-Pacific Green Deal digital assessment on ESGpedia.
+The self-assessment is designed to be a simplified, assisted digital corporate disclosure to help businesses kickstart their sustainability journey.

 Benefits include improved reputation with customers, preferential rates on sustainability-linked financing, and better alignment with government policy efforts to effectively transition economies to a low-carbon future.